Wild Parrots Up Close

 We arrive in the late afternoon and will have a transfer to our hotel in Gamboa about one hour from the International airport - Overnight Gamboa

-Early AM birding around the hotel which does have some parrots.
-Red-lored and Mealy Amazons as well as Crimson- fronted Conure.
+Early AM birding around the hotel which has some Parrots to be found in the grounds such as Red-lored and Mealy Amazons as well as Crimson- fronted Parakeet.

-After breakfast we will travel to Boquete stopping for lunch on the way
+Mid-morning we will travel to Boquete stopping for lunch on the way.

 Overnight Boquete